aliciacatalina/slate/source/index.md

 This endpoint retrieves a specific user.

-<aside class="warning">A user can only see the profile of his/her own neighborhood.</aside>
+<aside class="notice">A user can only see the profile of his/her own neighborhood.</aside>

 ### HTTP Request